Industry

 How This Industry Makes Money

-Hospital operators bill per case — a discharge, a surgery, an emergency-department visit, an outpatient procedure — at rates that are heavily negotiated.
+Hospital operators bill per case — a discharge, a surgery, an emergency-department visit, an outpatient procedure — at heavily negotiated rates.
 Medicare pays via fixed Diagnosis-Related Group (DRG) prices set by CMS each year.
 Medicaid pays state-set rates topped up by supplemental payments (provider-tax and state-directed payment programs that recycle hospital fees back as enhanced reimbursement).
-Commercial managed-care payers — the source of ~70% of Tenet's hospital revenue — negotiate multi-year contracts, typically with annual escalators of 3–5%.
-The economics break into a hospital business and an ambulatory business with very different unit economics.
+Commercial managed-care payers — the source of ~70% of Tenet's hospital revenue — negotiate multi-year contracts with annual escalators of 3–5%.
+The economics break into a hospital business and an ambulatory business with different unit economics.

 No Results